Input-BDF/SARS_CoV_2_Contact_Registration/README.md

 ## How it works
 Basically a visitor opens the web url, enters their data and retrives a qr code containing an unique id.
 On site this qr code is scanned by an employee on begin and end of the visitor visit.
 This way personal data is only tranfered once and you save a lot of paper.
 Also an checkin/ checkout is independent of a mobile device since the visitor can also print this qr code.
-Visitor data is stored assymetric (why? because i can) within database and only users with admin permission can read this data.
+Visitor data is stored asymetric (why? because i can) within database and only users with appropriate admin role can read this data.
 Visits and visitor data older than the given threshold will be deleted automatically.

 ## Requirements
 All you need on the visitor's side is an internet connection and a browser.